THE

 caused the damage or the danger of such characteristic.

-the loss of utility, the manufacturer shall not be liable for any damages
+utility, the manufacturer shall not be liable for any damages except a return

-Where the nature of the product is such that the disclosure of its component
+(1) Where the nature of the product is such that the disclosure of its

-parts, ingredients, quality, or date of manufacture and expiry is material to
+component parts, ingredients, quality, or date of manufacture and expiry is

 manufacturer shall disclose the same.

-Government may, by general or special order, require such disclosure in any
+sub-section (1), the Government may, by general or special order, require such

 Part III